noriakis/software/docs/stana/02-statistcal.md

 The loaded or calculated matrix can be used for the nonnegative matrix factorization (NMF) for the unsupervised identifications of factors within species.
 This calculates factor x sample and sample to feature matrix, and possibly finds the pattern for the within-species diversity.
 The results can be summarized by the functions such as `plotAbundanceWithinSpecies`.

-The input can be SNV, gene, or gene family (KO) abundance table.
+The input can be SNV, gene, or gene family (KO) copy number table.
 The matrix can contain `NA` or `-1` (zero depth at the position), so filtering should be performed.
 The `NMF::nmf` function or `NNLM::nnmf` function can be used for this purpose.
 By default, `estimate` is set to FALSE but if set to `TRUE`, it performs the estimation of rank within `estimate_range`.
 This assumes that multiple subspecies are in the samples and is not applicable where only one subspecies should be present.
 It chooses the rank based on the cophenetic correlation coefficient when the function uses the R package `NMF`, but the package implements a variety of algorithms and the rank selection method.
 Also, if `NNLM`, the rank selection based on cross-validation by randomly assigning the NA in the cell in the matrix, is performed.

-The function outputs the related statistics like the proportion of NA or zero value, the relative abundances of factors after the estimation, or the features presented in each factor.
+The function outputs the related statistics like the proportion of NA or zero value, the relative profiles of factors after the estimation, or the features presented in each factor.

 The method is set to `snmf/r` by default in `NMF`.
 For the larger matrix, the `NNML` function can be used for the faster computation by setting `nnlm_flag` to TRUE.